 Urban Immersion is our urban short term mission trip program for groups.
 The mission of Kaleo is to care for the poor and marginalized people of the urban United and this is one of the primary tools that we use to accomplish that mission.
 In all of our inner city mission trip experiences, we have two primary goals.
-First of all, we strive to be a blessing to the ministry partners that we have in each city, and secondly, we want to create impactful, transformative experiences for our teams.
+First of all, we strive to be a blessing to the ministry partners that we have in each city, and secondly, we want to create impactful, transformative experiences for your team.
 We hosts family mission trips, youth group mission trips, church wide mission trips, and mission trips for para-church organizations.
 See below to find out more about how you can bring your group to serve with us on a short term mission trip!

-Distinctives of a Kaleo Urban Immersion
+Distinctives of a Kaleo Urban Mission Trip

 - Relational: We believe that it is only by the power of God that life change occurs, but that He designed that change to occur as people interact with other people.
 Giving our short term mission trip participants the opportunity to listen to others’ stories and share their own stories is one of the primary goals of Kaleo Missions.
 As a result, on all of our urban mission trips, we put people in contact with other people.
 Whether it’s serving the homeless, the elderly, kids, or refugees, we focus on relationships and conversations between people.
 It is only in face to face conversations that people feel valued for who they are, stereotypes are challenged, and the story of the Gospel is communicated in the clearest possible way.